 Entering its eighth year, the Honda Ridgeline continues to impress with its practicality and overall handling performance.
 The recent addition of the TrailSport trim adds to the truck’s adventurous spirit with its off-road-minded and value-focused feature upgrades.

 Going beyond styling, the Ridgeline continues to adhere to its customers’ needs instead of the traditional industry norms.
-Since its creation, the frame has been integrated structurally with the body, instead of the typical truck design where they are treated as two separate structures.
+Since its creation, the frame has been integrated structurally with the body, rather than the typical truck design, where they are treated as two separate structures.

 There are many advantages of this design, and the one most enjoyed is the Ridgeline’s ride quality.
 Essentially, the entire structure works together to control the imposed forces, enabling the Ridgeline with a confident turn-in, sustained composure over mid-turn bumps, and fewer moments of head tossing when traversing over staggered bumps.
 Even my TrailSport test model’s off-road tuned dampers and all-terrain tires couldn’t disrupt its sense of agility and refined on-road manners.
 At highway speeds, general road noise is noticeable but not objectionable, while wind noise is well-managed.

-The Ridgeline’s standard dual-action tailgate provides swing-out capability that makes loading and unloading items from the in-bed trunk (and the bed itself) far more back-friendly than a typical design.
+The Ridgeline’s standard dual-action tailgate provides swing-out capability that makes loading and unloading items from the in-bed trunk (and the bed itself) far more back-friendly.

-The cargo bed has been sized to easily fit a 4’x8′ sheet of plywood, a pair of dirtbikes, or an ATV.
-Its payload capacity is about 1,500 lbs or double the weight of a Honda Rubicon ATV.
-The Ridgeline is also standard with a 5,000-pound towing capacity, which is entirely suitable for weekend adventure trailers and for hauling side-by-sides.
+The cargo bed easily fits a 4’x8′ sheet of plywood, a pair of dirtbikes, or an ATV.
+Its payload capacity is about 1,500 lbs, or double the weight of a Honda Rubicon ATV.
+The Ridgeline is also standard with a 5,000-pound towing capacity, which is entirely sufficient for weekend adventure trailers and for hauling side-by-sides.

 Hauling performance is in the hands of the venerable 3.5-liter V6 and a Honda-designed 9-speed transmission.
 Enthusiasts will appreciate the engine’s strong mid-range grunt and pleasing pull through the detectable VTEC cam shift at (about) 5,000 rpm and on toward red line.
 The transmission, however, is frustratingly slow to shift from R to D (and vice-versa), slow to engage following an engine restart, and slow at shifting gears in general when in a relative hurry.
-Requests for downshifts via the paddle shifters can lead to unpleasant moments of reduced deceleration as the transmission takes its sweet time to lock into the called-upon gear.
-The transmission’s S Mode is far better programmed and keeps the engine in its ideal power band, helping to eliminate most situations of the transmission getting in the way of itself.
+And when coming back from the mountains, requests for downshifts via the paddle shifters can lead to unpleasant moments of reduced deceleration as the transmission takes its sweet time to lock into the called-upon gear – it is that slow.
+The transmission’s S Mode is far better programmed and keeps the engine in its ideal power band, eliminating most downshift situations to help keep the transmission from getting in the way of itself.

 All Ridgelines are also equipped with Honda’s automatic all-wheel drive system with a torque-vectoring rear differential and terrain-specific traction control programs.
-All together, it’s incredibly effective at getting the power to where it’s best and controlling wheel-spin.
-However, the lack of a rock terrain setting is an acknowledgment of the Ridgeline’s lack of low-range gearing, a useful tool for many moderate-rated Colorado trails.
+All together, it’s incredibly efficient and effective at getting the power to where it’s best and controlling wheel-spin.
+However, the lack of a rock terrain setting is an acknowledgment of the Ridgeline’s lack of low-range gearing.
+At least, it’s honest.

-With the Ridgeline’s right-sized drivetrain parts, advanced engine efficiency technology, and overall tuning for real-world use, I found that it (provided by Honda at no expense to Pilgrim Motor Press) easily achieved its EPA-estimated 21 MPG combined.
+With the Ridgeline’s right-sized drivetrain parts, advanced engine efficiency technology, and tuning for real-world use, I found that the pickup (provided by Honda at no expense to Pilgrim Motor Press) easily achieved its EPA-estimated 21 MPG combined.
 That’s something that can’t necessarily be said for some of its turbocharged competitors.

 Getting settled in the Ridgeline couldn’t be easier.
-The floor height is essentially that of a typical crossover, so step-in is reasonable, and the seat cushions are largely flat to easily slide into position.
+The floor height is essentially that of a typical crossover, and the seat cushions are largely flat.
 The steering wheel is nicely shaped and and is laden with crisp no-look controls, the digital gauge cluster offers a familiar layout and various (expected) displays, and the dash layout features a 7-inch infotainment touchscreen with Honda’s latest infotainment system that is easy to use and offers all of the connectivity one might expect, including satellite radio and navigation.

 Unfortunately, the back seat offers only as much passenger legroom as other trucks in its class (meaning: it’s not great for adults).
 At least the near-90-degree opening rear doors, easy one-handed lift-and-lock seat cushions, and flat load floor make the space incredibly useful and easily adaptable.

-Overall, there is little denying the impressive expanse of usefulness that is ingrained in the Ridgeline.
-The fact that it is also fun to drive takes its accomplishments beyond just practicality; it ensures that it is a Honda.
+Overall, there is little denying the Ridgeline’s impressive expanse of usefulness that is ingrained in its design.
+But add in the fact that it is also fun to drive, and its accomplishments extend well beyond just being practical; rather, they ensure that it is a Honda.